 -To make sure consumers are well informed, some states require disclosure statements be included in the promotion.
 For example, the percentage per item sold going to the charity.

 -States such as South Carolina, require the for-profit and non-profit to file a joint financial report after the campaign.

 -Several states require a written contract with the charitable organization.
 In some cases, certain provisions such as description of goods to be sold and in what geographical location must be included in the contract.

 -12 states require that any sort of advertisement state the percentage of sales proceeds going towards the charity.
 In other words, being vague as to how much the charity is receiving could be illegal.

--States like Alabama and Massachusetts have bonding requirements.
+-States like Alabama and Massachusetts have bond requirements for commercial coventurers.

 Cause marketing is a venture that requires careful planning, monitoring and implementation for your organization to reap its benefits.
 Failure to do so could result in unintended financial and legal ramifications such as Unrelated Business Taxable Income (UBIT).
 The Internal Revenue Service defines UBIT as tax on unrelated business income, which comes from an activity engaged in by a tax-exempt entity that is not related to the exempt purpose.
 It is therefore important to structure the campaign in such a way that the tax-exempt entity avoid any active marketing role that could subject it to UBIT.